 It is the user's responsibility to provide these matching definitions.
-A tool (such as the a System Verilog compiler) can facilitate this by generating C type definitions for the System Verilog definitions used in DPI for imported and exported functions.
+A tool (such as a SystemVerilog compiler) can facilitate this by generating C type definitions for the SystemVerilog definitions used in DPI for imported and exported functions.

 Some SystemVerilog types are directly compatible with C types; defining a matching C type for them is straightforward.
-There are, however, SystemVerilog-specific types, namely packed types (arrays, structures, and unions), 2-state or 4-state, which have no natural correspondence in C. DPI does not require any particular representation of such types and does not impose any restrictions on SystemVerilog implementation.
+There are, however, SystemVerilog-specific types, namely packed types (arrays, structures, and unions), 2-state or 4-state, which have no natural correspondence in C. DPI does not require any particular representation of such types and does not impose any restrictions on SystemVerilog implementations.
 This allows implementors to choose the layout and representation of packed types that best suits their simulation performance.

 While not specifying the actual representation of packed types, this C-layer interface defines a canonical representation of packed 2-state and 4-state arrays.
-This canonical representation is actually based on Verilog legacy Programming Language Interface's (PLI's) avalue/bvalue representation of 4-state vectors.
+This canonical representation is actually based on legacy Verilog Programming Language Interface's (PLI's) avalue/bvalue representation of 4-state vectors.
 Library functions provide the translation between the representation used in a simulator and the canonical representation of packed arrays.
 There are also functions for bit selects and limited part selects for packed arrays, which do not require the use of the canonical representation.

 Formal arguments in SystemVerilog can be specified as open arrays solely in import_declarations; exported SystemVerilog functions can not have formal arguments specified as open arrays.
 A formal argument is an open array when a range of one or more of its dimensions is unspecified (denoted in SystemVerilog by using empty square brackets ([])).
-This corresponds to a relaxation of the argument-matching rules.
-An actual argument shall match the formal one regardless of the range(s) for its corresponding dimension(s), which facilitates writing more general C code that can handle SystemVerilog arrays of different sizes.
+This corresponds to a relaxation of the DPI argument-matching rules (section 1.5.1).
+An actual argument shall match the corresponding formal argument regardless of the range(s) for its corresponding dimension(s), which facilitates writing generalized C code that can handle SystemVerilog arrays of different sizes.

 The C-layer of DPI basically uses normalized ranges.
 Normalized ranges mean [n-1:0] indexing for the packed part (packed arrays are restricted to one dimension) and [0:n-1] indexing for a dimension in the unpacked part of an array.
-Normalized ranges are used for the canoni 12.944 resetration of pnackel ar fwante ry(ay944[d th9846(ets)-5.2(a)16(e1
+Normalized ranges are used for the canonical representation of packed arrays in C and for System Verilog arrays passed as actual arguments to C, with the exception of actual arguments for open arrays.
+The elements of an open array can be accessed in C by using the same range of indices as defined in System Verilog for the actual argument for that open array and the same indexing as in System Verilog.